xerolinux/XeroWiki/docs/scripts.md

 These scripts are subject to change over time, so please treat the video above as a general reference rather than an exact guide.
 As updates and improvements are made, some steps or options may differ from what is shown.
 Keep that in mind while following along, and always refer to the most recent version of this guide for the best results.

 Finally, before we begin, none of these scripts will install a customized/riced version of the DEs keeping them *Vanilla*.
 It's all about the freedom of choice, leaving final setup up to you.
-I just included tools you might need taking care of all the dependencies and tools, making it a little bit easier to setup your system.
+I just included the tools you might need while taking care of all the dependencies, making it a little bit easier to setup your system.

 ---